 3. Have you completed your full “About” section?

-Sites like Facebook and Google+ give you a lot of real estate to work with.
+Sites like Facebook give you a lot of real estate to work with.

-Take full advantage of this extended bio to add all contact information – your website, blog, Twitter, LinkedIn and any other links.
+Take full advantage of this extended bio to add all contact information:

 4. Is your profile picture consistent across all social profiles?

-And if you’re a personal brand – people want to get to know you.
+And if you’re a personal brand, let people get to know you and your personality.